 Much of the way pastors carry out our calling is unsustainable.
 The academic rhythm of life is much saner.
 I’m just saying: Were I to do it over, I would work on greater sanity.

 What’s your take on ministry after pastoral ministry?
-If you have thoughts or links to share, please feel free to leave a comment.
-I’d love to hear from you!
+Please feel free to leave a comment below.